 What Then of The Torah?

-So, the answer to the larger question we’ve been considering is an emphatic “no”; Christians are not bound by the Torah.
+So, the answer to the larger question we’ve been considering is an emphatic “no”; while Christians are certainly under the authority of the Torah as Scripture, we are not bound by the law of Moses.
 We do not need to keep the feasts, or avoid certain foods, or observe certain religious festivals.
-Why?
-Because we are not under the Law of Moses, but rather the Law of Christ.
 That said, it’s important to point out that this does not mean that the Old Testament is of no value today.

 “For everything that was written in the past was written to teach us, so that through the endurance taught in the Scriptures and the encouragement they provide we might have hope.”
 (Romans 15:4)